simplex-chat/simplexmq/README.md

 SimpleXMQ is a message broker for managing message queues and sending messages over public network.
 It consists of SMP server, SMP client library and SMP agent that implement [SMP protocol](https://github.com/simplex-chat/simplexmq/blob/master/protocol/simplex-messaging.md) for client-server communication and [SMP agent protocol](https://github.com/simplex-chat/simplexmq/blob/master/protocol/agent-protocol.md) to manage duplex connections via simplex queues on multiple SMP servers.

-SMP protocol is inspired by [Redis serialization protocol](https://redis.io/topics/protocol), but it is much simpler - it currently has only 8 client commands and 6 server responses.
+SMP protocol is inspired by [Redis serialization protocol](https://redis.io/topics/protocol), but it is much simpler - it currently has only 10 client commands and 8 server responses.

 SimpleXMQ is implemented in Haskell - it benefits from robust software transactional memory (STM) and concurrency primitives that Haskell provides.

 ## SimpleXMQ roadmap

+- SimpleX service protocol and application template - to enable users building services and chat bots that work over SimpleX protocol stack.
+The first such service will be a notification service for a mobile app.
-- SMP queue redundancy and rotation in SMP agent duplex connections.
+- SMP queue redundancy and rotation in SMP agent connections.
 - SMP agents synchronization to share connections and messages between multiple agents (it would allow using multiple devices for [simplex-chat](https://github.com/simplex-chat/simplex-chat)).
-- Streams - high performance message queues.
-See [Streams RFC](https://github.com/simplex-chat/simplexmq/blob/master/rfcs/2021-02-28-streams.md) for details.

 ## Components

 ### SMP server

-[SMP server](https://github.com/simplex-chat/simplexmq/blob/master/apps/smp-server/Main.hs) can be run on any Linux distribution without any dependencies.
+[SMP server](https://github.com/simplex-chat/simplexmq/blob/master/apps/smp-server/Main.hs) can be run on any Linux distribution without any dependencies, including low power/low memory devices.
 It uses in-memory persistence with an optional append-only log of created queues that allows to re-start the server without losing the connections.
 This log is compacted on every server restart, permanently removing suspended and removed queues.

 To enable the queue logging, uncomment `enable: on` option in `smp-server.ini` configuration file that is created the first time the server is started.

-On the first start the server generates an RSA key pair for encrypted transport handshake and outputs hash of the public key every time it runs - this hash should be used as part of the server address: `<hostname>:5223#<key hash>`.
+To initialize the server use `smp-server init` command - it will generate keys and certificates for TLS transport.
+The fingerprint of offline certificate is used as part of the server address to protect client/server connection against man-in-the-middle attacks: `smp://<fingerprint>@<hostname>:5223`.

 SMP server implements [SMP protocol](https://github.com/simplex-chat/simplexmq/blob/master/protocol/simplex-messaging.md).